NuGet/Home/accepted/2024/supplied-by-platform.md

 - How does leaving the dependency in the assets file section affect features consuming the assets file.
   - The solution explorer tree - Prototype shows the solution explorer is skipping the reference.
   - PM UI tab - Prototype shows that since the reference does not really exist, it is not shown at all.
-  - list package - Prototype shows that since the reference does not really exist, it is not shown at all.
+  - PM UI tab - Solution view
+  - list package - Completes succesfully with/without pruned packages.
+Correctly reports pruned packages aren't part of the graph.
-  - dotnet nuget why - TODO NK
+  - dotnet nuget why - Completes succesfully with/without pruned packages.
+Correctly reports pruned packages aren't part of the graph.

 ### NET SDK - selecting packages to be pruned